 The goals of the Diagnostic Radiology Residency are for each resident to be able to:

 - efficiently and accurately interpret diagnostic radiological examinations of all modalities and subspecialties;

-- competently and comfortably perform all diagnostic radiological examinations
+- competently and confidently perform all diagnostic radiological examinations and procedures;

-- apply the principles of radiation physics, radiation protection, radiation biology and quality improvement and assurance; and
+- apply principles of radiation physics, radiation protection, radiation biology and quality improvement and assurance; and

-- possess and apply the medical knowledge, critical thinking and clinical reasoning necessary to pass the Core Examination from the American Board of Radiology at the end of third year during Diagnostic Radiology Residency
+- possess and apply the medical knowledge, critical thinking and clinical reasoning necessary to pass the Core Examination from the American Board of Radiology at the end of third year.